rackerlabs/technical-blog/_posts/2019-11-15-sap-hana-mandate-what-does-it-mean-for-the-channel.md

 - Are you migrating to SAP HANA on your own or have you selected a partner to help with this very complex move?

 ### Rackspace can help with your migration

 The Rackspace Application Services team has SAP and database expertise that can help your business with this migration.
-Rackspace provides consultations to asses and design the future state of your business.
+Rackspace provides consultations to assess and design the future state of your business.
 We can then deploy that solution in a variety of ways that provides you with a future-proofed design.
 All you have to do is ask, “does your business depend on SAP in any way?”
 Contact the Rackspace Application services team today to begin your SAP migration.

 ### Optimize your environment with expert administration, management, and configuration